jhsrennie/MCERemote/ReadMeFirst.txt

   delete
   end

-When you close the Settings dialog be sure to click OK or XBMC will discard all your changes without warning you!
+When you close the Settings dialog be sure to click OK or Kodi will discard all your changes without warning you!

 When you close the Settings dialog you'll be asked if you want to